wic-bcit/WiC/README.md

 1. Have nodejs instaled [https://nodejs.org/en/]
 2. Create a branch for yourself
+3. View the TODO file to see what else needs to done.
-3. Inform the group chat (WhatsApp) if you will be working on a section
+4. Inform the group chat (WhatsApp) if you will be working on a section
-4. Message the WhastsApp or the Discrod chat if you have any questions
+5. Message the WhastsApp or the Discrod chat if you have any questions

 # Data Strucure